yhwang/RobotArmControllerExpo/README.md

    npm run local:run
    ```
    Or you can run `npm run server` on the back end server and `npm start` on the server where you want to run the mobile/web App
+1. Open the `Expo go` on your mobile and launch the app.

+## Details of the server side setup